York House, Twickenham: Sir Ratan Tata

 The last private owner was Sir Ratan Tata (1871–1918), a Parsi and a major industrialist in India.
 After acquiring the house in 1906 he had the riverside section of the gardens largely laid to lawn as an Italian style garden; which was a setting for garden parties and to show off a set of statues that he'd bought.
 A generous donor to charities, he entertained widely until 1914, when he returned to India.
 In 1917, on his way back to England, his ship was sunk in the Mediterranean.
 Now a sick man, he survived, only to die in 1918.

 Twickenham Council

-York House was acquired in 1923 by Twickenham Urban District Council and after major alterations became the council's offices.
+York House was acquired in 1924 by Twickenham Urban District Council and after major alterations became the council's offices.
 The new council chamber was formally opened by the then Duke of York (later King George VI) in 1926, the same year that the urban district became a municipal borough.

 London Borough of Richmond upon Thames

 Since 1965 York House has been the municipal offices of the London Borough of Richmond upon Thames.
-By 1990 most of the council staff had been transferred to a new Civic Centre built on an adjacent site in York Street.
+In 1990 the council moved most of its offices to a new purpose-built Civic Centre at 44 York Street, immediately west of York House.
+The Civic Centre was partly built behind the retained Victorian façade of a parade of shops at the corner of York Street and Church Street.
+Council meetings continue to be held in York House.

 York House provided the setting for the sanitarium scenes in the film Alfie starring Michael Caine filmed in 1966.

-It was also the location for the video for The Cure's The Hanging Garden (song) single.
+It was also the location for the video for The Cure's The Hanging Garden single.